asdacosta/drop-down-menu/README.md

 Builds a simple web with a lively drop down menu.

 ## 🎯 Relevance
-To solidify concepts of `Linting & Dynamic User Interface Interactions` in JavaScript.
+To solidify concepts of `Dynamic User Interface Interactions` in JavaScript.

 ## 👥 Intended Audience
 Developers, users, recruiters.